Blogs/Quality Assurance Testing

 Defect Triage

-Severity means the degree of impact or amount of impact of the defect on the software or part of the application which is tested.
+Severity means the degree of impact or amount of impact of the defect on the software or part of the application that is tested.
 Priority indicates the correct order in which the detected defects should be fixed or resolved.

 So basically, Defect Triage helps the software testing team if the available resources are very few to fix the bugs in the software.